github/docs/content/organizations/organizing-members-into-teams/creating-a-team.md

 {% data reusables.enterprise_user_management.ldap-sync-nested-teams %}

-{% warning %}

-**Notes:**
+> [!NOTE]
-* LDAP Sync only manages the team's member list.
+> * LDAP Sync only manages the team's member list.
 You must manage the team's repositories and permissions from within {% data variables.product.prodname_ghe_server %}.
-* If an LDAP group mapping to a DN is removed, such as if the LDAP group is deleted, then every member is removed from the synced {% data variables.product.prodname_ghe_server %} team.
+> * If an LDAP group mapping to a DN is removed, such as if the LDAP group is deleted, then every member is removed from the synced {% data variables.product.prodname_ghe_server %} team.
 To fix this, map the team to a new DN, add the team members back, and [manually sync the mapping](/admin/identity-and-access-management/using-ldap-for-enterprise-iam/using-ldap#manually-syncing-ldap-accounts).
-* When LDAP Sync is enabled, if a person is removed from a repository, they will lose access but their forks will not be deleted.
+> * When LDAP Sync is enabled, if a person is removed from a repository, they will lose access but their forks will not be deleted.
 If the person is added to a team with access to the original organization repository within three months, their access to the forks will be automatically restored on the next sync.

-{% endwarning %}

 1. Ensure that [LDAP Sync is enabled](/admin/identity-and-access-management/using-ldap-for-enterprise-iam/using-ldap#enabling-ldap-sync).
 {% data reusables.profile.access_org %}